unibe-geodata-modelling/2018-settlements-environment/ReadMeSoilAnalysis.txt

 The "Bodeneignungskarte" variable (line 21) is where you read in your shapefile of your soil suitablity map.
 You have to adjust the path to where you have stored your soil suitability map.

-The "settlements" variable (line 22) is where you read in your settlement point shapefile.
+The "Settlements" variable (line 22) is where you read in your settlement point shapefile.
 You have to adjust the path to where you have stored your settlement shapefile.

 "Bufferzone100_shp" to "Bufferzone5000_shp" (lines 29 to 32): These are the variables for the buffers you set around your settlements.
 You can adjust the path to your chosen directory.
 Since it is no final result you could also use a temporary directory.

-The variables "interBoden100" to "interBoden5000" (lines 58 to 61) are the variables that are used for the output of the intersect function.
+The variables "interBoden100" to "interBoden5000" (lines 58 to 61) are the variables that are used as the output path of the intersect function.
 You can adjust the path to your chosen directory.
 Since it is no final result you could also use a temporary directory.

 Variables "SumBuff100" to "SumBuff5000" (lines 127 to 130): Sometimes in one buffer the same soil suitability can appear in several separated polygons.